Google has a section (tab) on the Google Chrome “Developers Tools” called LightHouse “Audits”.

 As mentioned earlier there’s also an extension version of the LightHouse audits tool and it includes a fifth audit called “SEO”.
 Also there are different tests, so you will see different results vs the built in Chrome version.
 Screenshot below of this sites home page concentrating on the “SEO” audit tests results.

-You can see in the screenshot this sites home page scores 100 in the SEO audit section of the tests, though the SEO tests themselves are quiet basic, saying that in my experience few sites pass all these basic SEO tests.
+You can see in the screenshot this sites home page scores 100 in the SEO audit section of the tests, though the SEO tests themselves are quite basic, saying that in my experience few sites pass all these basic SEO tests.

 These are really low hanging fruit, should be easy to fix, so if you find your site doesn’t hit 100 in this test, go fix them.